VisualComputingLab/OpenZoo/index.md

 ## Support
 OpenZoo supports both Windows (tested on XP and Win7) and Linux (tested on Ubuntu 14.04 LTS).
-It uses MongoDB for persistence, RabbitMQ as a communication medium and RedisIO for exchanging parameters.
+It uses RabbitMQ as a communication medium and MongoDB for persistence and exchange of parameters.
 Services are running on Tomcat (tested on Tomcat 7).
 Currently, only Java is supported for service development.
 C++ and Python service templates are the next major milestone.